-Special Dividends: Companies with Extra Shareholder Rewards - Cabot Wealth Network
+Special Dividends: Companies with Extra Shareholder Rewards

 - Loads of cash on hand—Saks’ reason for its second special dividend.

-- Cyclical earnings or a large non-recurring capital gain—Ford (F), for example.
+- Cyclical earnings or a large non-recurring capital gain—real estate sales or excess cash flow from oil explorers and producers for instance.

 - Tax policy.
 For example, if a lower-than-current-dividend tax rate is expiring—such as in 2012, when the dividend tax rate was 15%.